3 Common Challenges Brands and Retailers Face in Tough Trading Conditions

 Have you ever been in this situation?

-When you’re in charge of telling a global corporate what the trends are, this is your biggest nightmare.
+When you’re in charge of telling a global corporate what the trends are.

 Founder and CEO of TrendBible, Joanna Feeley shares observations on the common challenges brands and retailers face, with guidance on effective strategies for overcoming these hurdles.